jafl/YUI-3-Stockpile/README.md

-YUI 3 combo handler built on NodeJS that supports versioning, either for individual modules or for bundles of modules.
-The major advance over other combo handlers is that you can upload new versions of individual modules or bundles at any time, but this will not break existing applications, because the old versions will still be available.
+YUI 3 combo handler built on NodeJS that supports versioning, both for individual modules and for bundles of modules.
+The significant advance over other combo handlers is that you can upload new versions of individual modules or bundles at any time, but this will not break existing applications, because the old versions will still be available.

+This support for versioning allows you to host all the versions of all your modules on one server.

 The name "stockpile" was chosen because it's a synonym of gallery, but without the glamorous connotation.